 The Fletcher-Sinclair Mansion.
 Image via Ukrainian Institute.

 Art and architecture may not be the first things most westerners would associate with Ukraine.
-But the Eastern European nation has a long a history of both, including the famous, gold-domed St. Sophia’s Cathedral in the capital of Kiev.
+The Eastern European nation has a long a history of both, however, including the famous, gold-domed St. Sophia’s Cathedral in Kiev.
 On January 25th, Ukrainian artists Daria Marchenko and Daniel D. Green brought this artistic lineage to New York City with the unveiling of their new large-scale multimedia exhibition Five Elements of War at the Ukrainian Institute.

 Housed in the palatial Fletcher-Sinclair mansion on the Upper East Side, the Institute serves as a cultural nexus for the large Ukrainian diaspora in the city, hosting events and exhibitions aimed at promoting Ukrainian arts and culture.
 “There aren’t many venues in New York where you can find Ukrainian art,” said Walter Hoydysh, art director at the Institute.
 “So we seek out contemporary and modern artists and bring them here to show them on Museum Mile.”